devwhodevs/shopify-node-koa-app/README.md

 This folder contains the UI demo using Polaris React components.

 ### `bin`
-This folder conatins appliaction starter point
+This folder conatins application starter point